 If your Windows File Explorer has stopped working and you see an error while trying to open it – An attempt was made to reference a token that does not exist, then this post may be able to help you.
-Initially, this issue was reported after the April Update and Microsoft resolved it after correcting the build.
-However, users are reporting it till very recent.
 This issue has been reported with utilities like the Microsoft Management Console (MMC), Visual Studio, Printer, Task Manager, Recycle Bin, etc. too.

 An attempt was made to reference a token that does not exist